-An extra tattoo power supply is a must to assure long working hours, especially in the high season – summer and festivals time.
+An extra tattoo power supply is a must to ensure long working hours, especially in the high season – summer and festival time.

 Usually, the power supply comes with an analog or digital screen that indicates the current load and the status of the control pad.
 You can freely set the machine to the required frequency this way.